MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 `is_permutation` has quadratic complexity in the worst case.

 The first template function assumes that there are as many elements in the range beginning at *first2* as there are in the range designated by `[first1, last1)`.
-If there are more elements in the second range, they are ignored; if there are less, undefined behavior will occur.
-The third template function (C++14 and later) does not make this assumption.
+If there are more elements in the second range, they're ignored; if there are less, undefined behavior will occur.
+The third template function (C++14 and later) doesn't make this assumption.
 Both return **`true`** only if, for each element X in the range designated by `[first1, last1)` there are as many elements Y in the same range for which X == Y as there are in the range beginning at *`first2`* or `[first2, last2)`.
 Here, `operator==` must perform a pairwise comparison between its operands.

 The second and fourth template functions behave the same, except that they replace `operator==(X, Y)` with `Pred(X, Y)`.
 To behave correctly, the predicate must be symmetric, reflexive, and transitive.